 Ghana Weather Alert: Meteorological Agency Lists Areas to Face Thunderstorms on June 24 Evening

-• Ghana's meteorological forecast warns of thunderstorms and rain of varying intensity over the forest zone, transition belt and northern sector tonight
+• Ghana's meteorological forecast has cautioned about thunderstorms and rain of varying intensity over the forest zone, transition belt and northern sector on June 24

-• Mist and fog patches are expected to form in the early hours of tomorrow morning, reducing visibility along coastal, forest and hilly areas in southern Ghana
+• Mist and fog patches are expected to form in the early hours of tomorrow, June 25, reducing visibility along the coastal, forest and hilly regions of southern Ghana

-• Most places across the country will experience mostly cloudy conditions throughout the evening into the night
+• According to the Ghana Meteorological Agency forecast, most places across the country will experience mostly cloudy conditions throughout the evening into the night

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!